the-markup/puppeteer-har/README.md

 ### Returns

 `captureHar` returns a method that will stop capturing traffic and return a HAR file when called.
+Pass a file name into `captureHar` to save the output of the Har file to that file.
+If not passed in, the function will return the Har JSON.

 ### `options`